Jia Yaw Kiu

 We have Article 5(1) of the Federal Constitution on one's right to life, and some courts have interpreted this purposively so that the conditions necessary for one's life - like a clean and healthy environment - are included as a person's fundamental liberties.
 However, we still do not have any official recognition of this fundamental right.

-Within a few hours of the UNGA declaration, we discussed with our friends in Greenpeace and CERAH and decided to make the most of this and get the ball rolling on a campaign towards the official recognition of the right to a clean, healthy and sustainable environment in Malaysia.
+Within a few hours of the UNGA declaration, we discussed with our friends in Greenpeace and CERAH and decided to make the most of this and get the ball rolling on a campaign towards the official recognition of the right to a safe, clean, healthy and sustainable environment in Malaysia.
 We agreed to start with a small campaign to get Members of Parliament to sign a direct pledge to recognise this right at the APHR event at Parliament.

 We then immediately reach out to the country's pre-eminent scholar on the Federal Constitution, Professor Emeritus Datuk Dr. Shad Saleem Faruqi, Tunku Abdul Rahman Chair, University of Malaya, to invite him on board.
 To our absolute delight, Prof. Shad quickly agreed!